 To visit the forest, the Cock of the Rock Lodge is a great place to stay to enjoy seeing the birds display and to tour the clouds with your guide.
 Protecting a 5,060 hectare (12,500 acre) private cloud forest reserve and its wildlife, enjoy guided tours on the trails to see some fascinating animals and plants.

 The trails lead through fantastic stands of bamboo, near mountain streams, and through the forest.
 You can also stay at the lodge longer to enjoy the more extensive trail network to really explore this fascinating area.

 As another fantastic option, you can combine the cloud forest with the lower Amazon Rainforest on the Manu BioTrip Tour, which takes you from one environment to the other and is regarded as one of the most spectacular nature tours in South America.

 The birthplace of the Incas, Cusco went on to serve as the political and administrative hub for the empire.
-The city is located in the Peruvian Andes in the southern part of the country and provides access to the Sacred Valley.
-In addition to serving as the gateway to Machu Picchu and a fascinating array of other ruins, the city itself is worth a visit and is a UNESCO listed World Heritage Site.
+This is one of Peru’s top cities and is located in the Peruvian Andes in the southern part of the country.
+Cusco provides access to the Sacred Valley and is the gateway to Machu Picchu and a fascinating array of other ruins.
+The city itself is definitely worth exploring and is a UNESCO listed World Heritage Site.